-Similar at the ETSUN case the CN tunnel info (for different N3/N9 interface) allocation is removed from the SM context retrieval procedure.
-The reason is that the SM context retrieval only conveies the existing allocated resource.
-It is not suitable to use the GET operation to create a new resource.
+At the ETSUN case, the CN tunnel info (for different N3/N9 interface) allocation is removed from the SM context retrieval procedure..
+The reason is that the SM context retrieval only transfers the existing allocated resource.
+It is not suitable to use the GET operation to trigger a new resource allocation.